Spray Nozzle Glossary & Technical Guide

 Tank Cleaning

-High-impact nozzles designed for thorough tank and vessel cleaning.
+High-impact nozzles for thorough tank and vessel cleaning.
 Features rotating or fixed spray patterns for complete interior coverage and debris removal.
-Often includes multi-port designs for 360-degree coverage from single nozzle installation points.
+Multi-port designs deliver 360-degree coverage from single installation points, reducing cleaning time and water use.

 Pressure Washing

-Heavy-duty nozzles engineered for high-pressure cleaning systems.
+Heavy-duty nozzles for high-pressure cleaning systems operating at 1500+ PSI.
 Deliver powerful impact for surface preparation, equipment cleaning, and industrial sanitation.
-Typically operate at 1500+ PSI with hardened tips for durability.
-Often feature quick-disconnect couplings.
+Features hardened tips and quick-disconnect couplings for fast setup.

 Paint & Viscous Materials

 Specialized nozzles for applying paints, coatings, and thick liquids.
 Designed to handle higher viscosity materials with precision and uniform application.
-Features larger orifices and optimized internal passages for consistent flow of heavy materials.
+Features larger orifices and optimized internal passages for consistent flow without clogging.

 Humidification & Conditioning